-- Promote good attendance and reduce absence. - Work to ensure every pupil has good attendance so he/she can access the education he/she is entitled to. - Act early to address patterns of absence. - Encourage parents to ensure their child attends all learning opportunities regularly and punctually. - Keep accurate and efficient records of attendance and registration at school, including attendance at all after school and before school activities.
+Promote pupils' good attendance and reduce absence.

+- Work to ensure every pupil has good attendance so they can access the education they are entitled to. - Act early with parents/cares and children to address patterns of absence by listening and understanding any barriers to attendance. - Encourage parents to ensure their child attends all learning opportunities regularly and punctually.

+Keep accurate and efficient records of attendance and registration at school, including attendance at all after school and before school activities